 What causes Fibromyalgia?

 As described earlier, Fibromyalgia is when the body becomes stuck in ‘fight or flight’ mode.
-For the body to become stuck in ‘fight or flight’ mode it has to have been under chronic stress for a prolonged period of time.
-This stress can be either physical or emotional.
-The following is a list of common forms of stress that have been linked to the development of Fibromyalgia:
+For this to happen, the body will have been under chronic stress for a prolonged period of time.
+This following forms of stress have been linked to the development of Fibromyalgia:

 - Prolonged virus – e.g. Glandular fever